 I’ve always thought the controversy over Gary Ezzo’s Baby Wise was a bit dramatic.
 While I now understand that some people have followed his advice to the letter of the law and it has actually hurt their babies, it always seemed obvious to me that when considering any advice — about parenting or marriage or gardening or business — you should evaluate it with an open mind, take what works for you and leave the rest.

-Bloggers, authors and so-called experts may have a lot to offer from their own experience and knowledge, but that doesn’t mean that life is one-size-fit-all or that there is only one right way to do things.
+Bloggers, authors, and so-called experts may have a lot to offer from their own experience and knowledge, but that doesn’t mean that life is one-size-fits-all or that there is only one right way to do things.

 In this age of social media and instant access to the lives of everyone around us, it can also be easy to create an unrealistic checklist of what the “perfect” family looks like just by watching the other families you know.
 But if you try to do all the “good” things other families are doing, you’ll end up stressed out and without a strong family culture of your own.
 Living intentionally means being able to see the things that other people are doing, appreciate them and then pick and choose the ones that are the best fit for you or your family.

 Intentional living helps you set a course for your life and your family rather than just wandering aimlessly through life.
 It gives you the freedom to make time for the things that are truly important and to discard the rest.
-How will you live intentionally in 2014?
+How will you live intentionally?